Hot Stuff You Missed!?

 The three faces of Mike....

-you see Mike - or "Car-ruthers" as we affectionately(and exclusively) refer to him - has three distinct journalistic personae, styles - or faces if you will: "Tabloid Mike", "Telegraph Mike" and "TV Mike"(a hybrid hack who plays to the gallery and the stalls...)
+And we can assure you that Mike Rutherford will be as disappointed - privately at least - by this eventual ZeCar/ZeVan price-doubling as we are: you see Mike - or "Car-ruthers" as we affectionately(and exclusively) refer to him - has three distinct journalistic personae, styles - or faces if you will: "Tabloid Mike", "Telegraph Mike" and "TV Mike"(a hybrid hack who plays to the gallery and the stalls...)

 Now, "Tabloid" and "TV" Mike have been long-time vociferous campaigners for ultra low-cost petrol/diesel cars from countries like India and China and especially from companies such as Mahindra and Tata.
 For example, here' s how he greeted the launch of the $2,500 Tata Nano in Auto Express magazine in January:

 "January 10, 2008 must go down as one of the most glorious, significant and genuinely important days in the history of the global motor industry.
 It was also a good day for common sense and consumer power.
 The 10th was when the Indians finally arrived on the world automotive stage.
-They tore up the motor manufacturing rule book, and revolutionised showroom pricing policy around the world… and sent shivers down the corporate spines of American, European, Japanese, South Korean and Chinese firms, which must now respond."
+They tore up the motor manufacturing rule book, and revolutionised showroom pricing policy around the world and sent shivers down the corporate spines of American, European, Japanese, South Korean and Chinese firms, which must now respond."

 Finally, for the record, as we mentioned at the top, "Telegraph Mike" cunningly, shamelessly, downright dishonestly(Mike - chat to D. Tel' s Honest John ?) claims a breaking news "exclusive" in his latest belated ZeCar / ZeVan "launch" piece titled Electric Avenue"(Daily Telegraph Feb 29)